Three Anchors of Hope

-I’ve had something of a roller-coaster ride of emotions as I’ve read about good King Asa in 2 Chronicles.
-Because good kings are so few and far between in the Old Testament, I’ve been celebrating his faithfulness to God.
+I had something of a roller-coaster ride of emotions when I first read about good King Asa in 2 Chronicles.
+Because good kings are so few and far between in the Old Testament, I celebrated his faithfulness to God.
 Notice what we read about him in the following verses.

 2 Chronicles 14:2 – Asa did what was good and right in the eyes of the Lord his God.

 2 Chronicles 14:5 – He removed the high places and incense altars in every town in Judah, and the kingdom was at peace under him.